olegantonyan/crud_responder/README.md

 ## TODO

-* Cutomizing flash messages (+ task to copy skeleton locale)
+* Customizing flash messages
-* Support for pure API controllers (which is much simplier)
+* Support for pure API controllers (which is much simpler)
 * Testing

 Note about pure API controllers.
 I already use this idea: